suvarchal/RAMADDA_publish/sphinx/source/index.rst

 RAMADDA Publish
 ===============
 Allows automated ways of publishing content to a RAMADDA_ server.
-This documents assumes that the user has an account on a RAMADDA_ server.
+This document assumes that the user has an account on a RAMADDA_ server.

 Installation:
 ~~~~~~~~~~~~~